alexlegeartis/Sign-SGD-and-Differential-Privacy/code/code_info.md

-See renyi_dp_sign.ipynb for a clean implementation of dpSignSGD on mushrooms.
+See renyi_dp_sign.ipynb for a clean implementation of DP-SignSGD on mushrooms.

-See gpt_majority_sign.py for an implementation of dpSignSGD for MLP on MNIST (beta-version). privacy_methods is a helper module for gpt_majority_sign.py.
+For an application to MNIST dataset, you need algorithm_ml_tester.py.
+It imports models.py, workers.py, and privacy_methods.py.